 This flexibility gives design filers the option to expedite examination if they change their minds after initial filing.

 How long does a design patent application take under Rocket Docket?

-If no Office Actions are issued, expect to receive a granted design patent within five to six months of the filing date of the Rocket Docket request.
+If no Office Actions are issued, expect to receive a granted design patent within 8 to 12 months of the filing date of the Rocket Docket request.